Inclusive Curriculum and Assessment

 Growing

-My teachers rarely incorporate my interests into lessons.
+My teachers sometimes (around monthly) incorporate my interests into lessons.

 Utilizing

-My teachers sometimes incorporate my interests into lessons in ways that help me learn.
+My teachers regularly (about weekly) incorporate my interests into lessons to help me learn and make class more engaging.

 Transforming

-My teachers often incorporate my interests into lessons in ways that help me learn.
+My teachers regularly (about weekly) incorporate my interests into lessons in ways that help me learn, make class more engaging, and help me connect with my teachers and classmates.

 Selected Rating: None